RomanSchmidt/HAW-HH-rubyDimensions/README.md

 values.

 ### Menu Call

+The first class of this script ist main.rb.

 It is possible to start the program with the -h or -m parameter to get a printout of the help.